Student Resources and Policies

 1. The first step in these situations is for the student or parent to talk to the teacher directly regarding the problem.

-2. If the first step does not resolve the situation, the parent/student should apprise the dean of the situation.
-The dean will talk to the faculty member, the student and their parent to resolve the problem.
-Note that final approval to change teachers is usually given at the end of the semester or term, not during the term itself (see Teacher Assignment Policy under the above Academic Policies section).
+2. If the first step does not resolve the situation, the parent/student should apprise the Community School office of the situation so that they may connect the parent/student with the appropriate Department Chair.
+The Chair will talk to the faculty member, the student and their parent to resolve the problem.
+Teacher re-assignment may occur if deemed necessary by all parties.
+Refer to the Teacher Assignment section of the policies for more information.

 Occasionally a teacher may recommend that a student enroll in a different class than the current one (for example, when a student is more advanced than the rest of the class).
 It is the parent’s responsibility to complete a Drop/Add form in these circumstances, noting both the class to be dropped and the class to be added.
 All changes that result in a tuition charge or refund/credit require the teacher’s signature; the signature is not required if the change in class results in no change of fee.